dymmond/edgy/docs/admin/admin.md

 ## What is the admin feature?

-This is an Web-GUI to expose the database to the webbrowser.
+This is a Web GUI to expose the database in the browser.
-Admins can use the GUI to fix some problems or you can use it as an permissioned interface in your application.
+Admins can use the GUI to fix some problems, or you can use it as a permissioned interface in your application.

 ## Using Admin from cli